privacyguides/privacyguides.org/docs/ai-chatbots.md

 #### Cloud providers :

-- Should not retain your chat
+- Should not retain your chat.
-- Should be accessible anonymously (Tor Browser Safest security level)
+- Should be accessible anonymously (Tor Browser Safest security level).
 - Providers should only have open-weights models that they self-host.
-- Should not be rate-limited
+- Should not be rate-limited.

 #### Local solutions  :

-- Should provide one-click installer
+- Should provide one-click installer.
-- Should have a built-in model downloader option
+- Should have a built-in model downloader option.
-- Should be customizable (allow modifying the system prompt, temperature, etc.)
+- Should be customizable (allow modifying the system prompt, temperature, etc.).